BLSQ/iaso/docs/pages/dev/how_to/openhexa-integration/openhexa-integration.en.md

 OpenHexa is a data pipeline platform that integrates with Iaso to execute data processing tasks.
 The integration allows:

 - **Pipeline Management**: Create, configure, and run data pipelines
-- **Parameter Handling**: Dynamic parameter configuration through the Iaso UI
+- **Parameter Handling**: Dynamic parameter configuration through the Iaso UI, with optional **account-level default parameters** per pipeline so users do not have to fill them when launching
 - **Task Tracking**: Monitor pipeline execution status and results
 - **Result Storage**: Store pipeline outputs in Iaso's task system